Interplane Capacitance and PCB Stackups

 Interplane capacitance and pcb stackups cover image

-This article is intended to provide guidance on the process of designing PCB stackups.
+This article is intended to provide insights on interplane capacitance and guidance for the process of designing PCB stackups.
 It is useful to look at the evolution of technology as time has passed in order to see how the demands on the PCB stackup have changed.

 In the early days of PCB fabrication, logic circuits were so slow that the only concerns were how to make connections between logic or discrete parts and provide a path for the DC power to each part.
 All a needed to do was provide enough signal layers for all the wires, and enough copper in the power paths to deliver the DC power with a minimum of sag or droop.
 It did not matter what the glass cloth used in the laminate and prepreg was, or what the resin system was, or how thick each piece of laminate was.
 The goal was the lowest priced PCB that would stand up to the soldering process and be reliable.